 Email: sorkness@wisc.edu

-Etta Ward is the Assistant Vice Chancellor for Research Development in the Office of the Vice Chancellor for Research at Indiana University- Purdue University Indianapolis.
-Ward has led research development programs and operations in the Office of the Vice Chancellor for Research for twenty years.
-Ward’s primary role is to advance the IUPUI research mission through faculty research and professional development.
-She promotes effective mentoring as a strategy for personal and professional success, which has been central to many efforts and grown well beyond the boundaries of academia.
-As a Certified Facilitator of Entering Mentoring, Ward has built a body of work around effective mentorship – especially targeting minoritized populations.
+Until recently, Etta Ward served as the Assistant Vice Chancellor for Research Development at Indiana University Indianapolis (IUI).
+She led research development programs and operations for over twenty-two years.
+Ward’s primary role was to advance the IUI research mission through faculty research and professional development.
+She continues to promote effective mentoring as a strategy for personal and professional success, which has been central to many efforts and has grown well beyond the boundaries of academia.
+As a Certified Facilitator and designated Principal Facilitator of the Center for the Improvement of Mentored Experiences in Research curriculum, Ward has built a body of work around effective mentorship – especially targeting minoritized populations.
 She promotes competency-based and culturally aware mentoring strategies that bolster inclusive mentoring cultures.
+This specific work served as the impetus for her successful application and experience in the 2018 IEA Fulbright program to France and Belgium.
 Ward views this work as her professional calling, with potential to impact mentoring generations into the future.
 She values opportunities to pay-it-forward by sharing her insights and passion with diverse audiences from all career stages, disciplines, and professions.
+Ward departed Indiana University Indianapolis in early 2024 to pursue her own venture Full Circle Consulting, LLC. .

 Email: emissy0601@gmail.com